FdA Roots and Popular Music

-- Work Related Learning - This module gives learners the opportunity to explore and develop live performance skills.
+- Work Related Learning - This module will provide you with the opportunity to explore and develop live performance skills.
 The rehearsal processes are essential aspects of the music industry; therefore, this module develops and refines the necessary skills involved in appropriate preparation for performance and efficient rehearsal.

 - Writing and Arranging Roots and Popular Music - Through exploring creativity and originality, this module will give you the chance to construct musical concepts from existing stimulus and generate stylistically accurate original works.

-- Roots and Popular Music in Context - This module provides the opportunity for learners to take a close look at contextual influences and the development of popular music through British and Americana Roots.
+- Roots and Popular Music in Context - This module provides the opportunity for you to take a close look at contextual influences and the development of popular music through British and Americana Roots.
 Informed by economical, sociological, political and technological analysis of the first popular music.

 - The Language of Popular Music - Musicians communicate in a universal language which is constantly evolving.
-This module will promote the importance of musical literacy, develop the skills needed to communicate effectively with other musicians and equip learners with high functioning music theory skills.
+This module will promote the importance of musical literacy, develop the skills needed to communicate effectively with other musicians and equip you with high functioning music theory skills.

 - Work Related Learning 2